heliumchain/squorum/doc/gitian-building/gitian-building-manual.md

 If you are using the automated script, then run it with the `--setup` command.
 Afterwards, run it with the `--build` command (example: `contrib/gitian-build.py -b signer 0.15.0`).
 Otherwise ignore this.

-Follow the instructions in [https://github.com/heliumchain/helium/blob/master/doc/release-process.md](https://github.com/heliumchain/helium/blob/master/doc/release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the helium repository under 'Fetch and create inputs' to install sources which require manual intervention.
+Follow the instructions in [https://github.com/heliumchain/helium/blob/master/doc/release-process.md](https://github.com/heliumchain/helium/blob/master/doc/release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the squorum repository under 'Fetch and create inputs' to install sources which require manual intervention.
 Also optionally follow the next step: 'Seed the Gitian sources cache and offline git repositories' which will fetch the remaining files required for building offline.

-Building Helium Core
+Building sQuorum Core
 ----------------

-To build Helium Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/heliumchain/helium/blob/master/doc/release-process.md](https://github.com/heliumchain/helium/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the helium repository.
+To build sQuorum Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/heliumchain/helium/blob/master/doc/release-process.md](https://github.com/heliumchain/helium/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the helium repository.

 This may take some time as it will build all the dependencies needed for each descriptor.